How To Make A Cloth Doll Body (Free PDF Pattern)

 cloth doll body sewing patternfree PDF printable on table

 Enter your email below and I will send you the file.
+(Or click this link if the form below is not appearing.)

 When you download the file, print it at 100% scale.
 After printing, measure the “1 inch test square” to make sure it printed at the correct size.